sgrif/talk-proposals/the-functional-web-a-look-into-scala-play.md

   - Since the same object is used to construct the forms in the HTML, adding client side validation via HTML5 is trivial
   - Certain additional steps are required to keep code clean when dealing with validations that cannot be validated at point of input.
-(Uniqueness is the big one.
-We don't have the half-way doesn't actually validate uniqueness type validator).
+    - Uniqueness is the biggest one.
+It needs to be handled at the database level.
+We don't have the non-atomic version implemented by Rails, as it's subject to confusing race conditions.

 - Concurrency
   - Brief overview of what monads are, describing them in terms of Enumerable